RaulSanchezzt/canela.care/README.md

 - [x] Create database to store user and auth
 - [x] Store the tasks of each user by date and progress
 - [x] Save the streak of days for each user
+- [ ] Store the available tasks and their compensation
+- [ ] Store the customes available
+- [ ] Store the customes each user have purchased
+- [ ] Save which customes are wearing each user

+## Design

+- [ ] Mail link -> Override Supabase default template
+- [ ] Main page -> It only has a black page for the moment
+- [ ] Think of a domain name and name APP!
+- [ ] Design more costumes

 ---